kentron/IKKeyboardAttendant/README.md

 Overview
 --------
-Tired from having to add all that keyboard-notification-related boilerplate code into your UIViewController class in order to just keep your UITableViewCells always visible?
+Tired of having to add all that keyboard-notification-related boilerplate code into your UIViewController class in order to just keep your UITableViewCells always visible?
 IKCellAttendant will do all that boring job for you in a nice way, keeping your UIViewController's code cleaner.

 Setup
 -----